 Fabric choices for a wrap skirt

 I will not recommend a particular fabric to sew a wrap skirt.
-You can sew this skirt in any material you want but a light to medium weight fabrics will drape better.
-Make a lace one, a satin one, a corduroy one or even a denim one.
+You can sew this skirt in any material, but medium-weight fabrics will drape better.
+Make one in lace, satin, corduroy, or even denim.

 Checkout the types of fabrics you can make this skirt in the post fabric glossary.

-You can make this in a dark navy blue twill for a very sophisticated look and attach a golden buckle near the belt; for a very conservative chic look try it in camel coloured cotton and wear it with a cool white top.
-Infact I love neutral coloured wrap skirts like black, charcoal, navy blue, brown.
-They can be paired with tops in almost all the colours.
-A printed fabric with fun colours will add playfulness to your attire.
-A denim one can be worn everyday like you would a jeans.
+You can make this in a dark navy blue twill for a very sophisticated look and attach a golden buckle near the belt; for a very conservative chic look, try it in camel-colored cotton and wear it with a cool white top.
+In fact, I love neutral-colored wrap skirts like black, charcoal, navy blue, and brown.
+They can be paired with tops in almost all colors.
+Printed fabric with fun colors will add playfulness to your attire.
+A denim one can be worn every day like you would jeans.
 Other options include wool crepe and poplin.